 The sooner you get an evaluation and an ADHD diagnosis, the faster you can start effectively managing your symptoms.
-Call today at (212) 233-2830 for in-office or Telemedicine appointment and Trifecta Health professionals will help you to overcome your ADD/ ADHD symptoms.
+Call today at (212) 233-2830 for in-office or Telemedicine appointment and ADHD Doctors Online will help you to overcome your symptoms.

 How is it different to childhood ADHD?

 Unlike other mental disorders such as depression, ADHD does not start in adulthood.
 However, many adults who had symptoms of ADHD as children did not get formally diagnosed.
 As a matter of fact, adult parents of children with ADHD first notice their own ADHD symptoms at the time that their children get diagnosed.
 Adult ADHD is a continuation of ADHD from childhood.
 The main difference is in the type of difficulties and symptoms experienced.

 Adults with ADHD are less likely to have intense hyperactivity.
 Instead they are more likely to feel restless, fidget a lot, have difficulty relaxing and feel on edge a lot of the time.
 A typical ADHD adult may have gone through life being constantly misunderstood.
 A diagnosis of Attention Deficit Hyperactive Disorder is frequently very liberating to a person who has struggled all of his or her life with symptoms that they could not define or understand.
 Smoking, drinking alcohol and, in some cases, drug use are also more common among ADHD adults.